tylerachang/llm-behavior-survey/README.md

 # llm-behavior-survey
-Webpage for the paper: [Language Model Behavior: A Comprehensive Survey](https://arxiv.org/abs/2303.11504) (2023).
+Webpage for the paper: [Language Model Behavior: A Comprehensive Survey](https://arxiv.org/abs/2303.11504) (Computational Linguistics, 2023).

 See paper for discussion and details on each section.
 Links to citations are included below.